Azure-Samples/azure-sql-db-hyperscale-autoscaler/README.md

 ## Disclaimer

-This sample is intended to show how to autoscale Azure SQL Hyperscale Database, and therefore is not intended to be used in production as is.
-If you want to use it in production, make sure you correctly determine the correct time window to be used to gather usage data, so that it will correctly represent your workload.
-Also, a different algorithm other than the simple moving average could be better suited to serve your specific workload.
+This sample is intended to show how to auto-scale Azure SQL Hyperscale Database, and therefore is not intended to be used in production as is.
+If you want to use it in production, make sure you correctly understand what is the workload pattern of your database and test if the used moving average can handle it nicely.
+Unless you have a very predictable and stable workload pattern, it is very likely that a different algorithm other than the simple moving average will be better suited to serve your specific workload.
+Machine learning can also help here, as it provides solution to the "Demand Forecasting" problem.
+For example: [Auto-train a time-series forecast model](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-auto-train-forecast), or [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) or more in general: [Demand Forecasting](https://en.wikipedia.org/wiki/Demand_forecasting)

 ## How to contribute